ONSdigital/ssdc-rm-acceptance-tests/README.md

-# reference-acceptance-tests
+# ssdc-acceptance-tests

-## reference-acceptance-tests
+## ssdc-acceptance-tests
-The acceptance test is currently a simple test that submits a message onto the inbound queue, and checks that a message appears on the outbound queue.
-It uses behave and python 3.9.*.
+The acceptance test for SSDC